Provision the Data Science Virtual Machine for Linux (Ubuntu)

 Here are the steps to create an instance of the Data Science Virtual Machine for Linux:

-- Navigate to the virtual machine listing on the Azure portal.
+Navigate to the virtual machine listing on the Azure portal.
+You may be prompted to sign in to your Azure account if you are not already signed in.

 The following sections provide the inputs for each of the steps in the wizard (enumerated on the right of the preceding figure) used to create the Microsoft Data Science Virtual Machine.
 Here are the inputs needed to configure each of these steps: